 6. iYoShop Hands Free Dog Leash Bungee

-- Double shock absorbers reduce tugging and strain for both dog and owner
+- Double shock absorbers: Reduces tugging and strain for smoother walks and runs

-- Adjustable waist belt fits a wide range of body sizes for comfort
+- Adjustable waist belt: Fits a range of body types for comfortable, secure wear

 - Adjustable waist belt